 Vitamin D Deficiency:

 Vitamin D deficiency leads to secondary hyperparathyroidism, increased bone turnover, bone loss, and when severe, osteomalacia.
-Hypovitaminosis D is a condition of low vitamin D status, and is associated with impaired neuromuscular function.
-Hypovitaminosis D is prevalent even in southern latitudes that have increased sun exposure, and should be taken into account in the evaluation of postmenopausal and male osteoporosis.
+Hypovitaminosis D is a condition of low vitamin D status and is associated with an impaired neuromuscular function.
+Hypovitaminosis D is prevalent even in southern latitudes that have increased sun exposure and should be taken into account in the evaluation of postmenopausal and male osteoporosis.